-The existing online social media and instant communication platforms, which deal with user-generated visual content, largely lack user assistance and nuanced controls for privacy.
-The security and privacy settings for the user accounts offered by some of these platforms fail to address the privacy risks highlighted in our work.
-The results and discussions from our work can provide actionable insights to integrate visual privacy protection components.
+Existing online social media and instant communication platforms, which deal with user-generated visual content, largely lack user assistance and nuanced controls for privacy.
+The privacy settings for the user accounts offered by some of these platforms fail to address the risks highlighted in our work.
+The results and discussions of our work can provide actionable insights to integrate visual privacy protection components.
 These insights can also guide usable system design themes of research works and development of future technologies that deliver personalized privacy protection.